suxai/you-get--GUI/README.md

 Check if it's already a known problem on <https://github.com/soimort/you-get/wiki/Known-Bugs>.
 If not, follow the guidelines on [how to report an issue](https://github.com/soimort/you-get/blob/develop/CONTRIBUTING.md).

-## Getting Involved

-You can reach us on the Gitter channel [#soimort/you-get](https://gitter.im/soimort/you-get) (here's how you [set up your IRC client](http://irc.gitter.im) for Gitter).
-If you have a quick question regarding `you-get`, ask it there.

-If you are seeking to report an issue or contribute, please make sure to read [the guidelines](https://github.com/soimort/you-get/blob/develop/CONTRIBUTING.md) first.

 ## 法律问题